 But make no mistake: Disney wanted a children’s film, and 20,000 Leagues Under the Sea filled the bill.

-Ned Land was a crusty sea salt, but he wasn't above horsing around with a playful seal or breaking into song for A Whale of a Tale.
+Ned Land may have been a crusty sea salt, but he wasn’t above horsing around with Captain Nemo’s playful pet seal, Esmerelda, or breaking into song for A Whale of a Tale.

 The big-budget gamble paid off for Disney.
 The effects were like nothing 1950’s audiences had ever seen, and Verne’s story was timeless.